Friends! Mark your calendars. I’m publishing my first novel. The Song of the Sirin will be available for purchase online on July 1, 2017.

 Well, as I tried to explain, Amazon doesn’t like to remove books completely from its marketplace, and a few used copies were still floating around.
 Something about the algorithm automatically changed the prices on those used copies, so that at one point, the single remaining copy of Raven Son was selling for $999.99!
 Needless to say, no one bought it.

 Why am I talking about this?
-Well, A Lamentation of Sirin is an extremely revised and rewritten version of Raven Son.
+Well, The Song of the Sirin is an extremely revised and rewritten version of Raven Son.
 So when I say that it’s my first novel, I’m only lying slightly.

 If you’ve been following me, you probably know that one of the highlights of my writers’ life was being approached by an agent a little over a year ago.
 Not just any agent, but a guy from one of the biggest and best-regarded agencies in the US.